Kasoor: Soundtrack

 The music of Kasoor was composed by Nadeem-Shravan.
 This was their second album after comeback.
 The lyrics were penned by Sameer.
 Singer such as Udit Narayan, Kumar Sanu and Alka Yagnik lent their voices for the album.
-The soundtrack became very popular upon release with songs like "Mohabbat Ho Na Jaaye", "Kitni Bechain Hoke", "Dil Mera Tod Diya" & the remaining becoming a rage among the people especially the youth.
-The soundtrack attained number 1 position on the all-time music sales music chart of 2001.
-The soundtrack received a rating of 8/10 from Planet Bollywood.
+The song "Dil Mera Tod Diya" was unofficial remake of Pakistani song "Wo Mera Ho Na Saka" by Noor Jehan from movie Azmat.